matheusb432/task-manager-app-dotnet/README.md

 You can run them via the VS 2022 Test Explorer

+## Low-Priority Possible Improvements

+These are some architectural and performance improvements that could be eventually made to the application, but are not necessary for the application to function.

+- Convert join tables primary keys to composite keys
+- Improve API caching
+- Refactor the API to use a CQRS pattern
+- Handle spamming of the API with a rate limiter

 ## Contributing

 Feel free to submit a pull request with any improvements you see fit, suggestions are also welcome!